 Further specifying $n = 2$ is even better.
 The usual genericity and transversality assumptions for chords and holomorphic curves are in play for now and will be addressed in detail later in the text.

 The $\CE$ differential is defined by counting holomorphic disks with one positive puncture and any number of negative punctures \cite{Chekanov:LCH, Eliashberg:LCH}.
-Like products in wrapped Floer homology \cite{AS:Wrapped} or differentials of Cthulu invariants \cite{Cthulu, Legout:Cthulu}, the differentials of Legendrian RSFT invariants count disks with multiple positive punctures \cite{CL:SFTStringTop, Ekholm:Z2RSFT, Ng:RSFT}.
+Like products in wrapped Floer homology \cite{AS:Wrapped} or differentials of Cthulhu invariants \cite{Cthulhu, Legout:Cthulhu}, the differentials of Legendrian RSFT invariants count disks with multiple positive punctures \cite{CL:SFTStringTop, Ekholm:Z2RSFT, Ng:RSFT}.

-When multiple positive boundary punctures of a holomorphic map are allowed touch the same connected component of a Lagrangian cylinder $\R \times \Leg$ in a symplectization, families of index $2$ disks may degenerate into single level SFT buildings \cite{SFTCompactness} whose domains are nodal Riemann surfaces.
+When multiple positive boundary punctures of a holomorphic map are allowed to touch the same connected component of a Lagrangian cylinder $\R \times \Leg$ in a symplectization, families of index $2$ disks may degenerate into single level SFT buildings \cite{SFTCompactness} whose domains are nodal Riemann surfaces.
 As described in \cite{CL:SFTStringTop}, such degenerations can be organized using string topology \cite{StringTopology}.
-String topological degenerations are dealt with combinatorially for $n-1 = 1$ dimensional Legendrians in \cite{Ng:RSFT}, resulting in \emph{curved} DGAs with $\partial^{2} \neq 0$ in general.\footnote{Cyclic versions of Ng's RSFT are non-curved DGAs.} The $n - 1 > 1$ case requires analysis of high dimensional moduli spaces of holomorphic disks.
+String topological degenerations are dealt with combinatorially for $(n-1 = 1)$-dimensional Legendrians in \cite{Ng:RSFT}, resulting in \emph{curved} DGAs with $\partial^{2} \neq 0$ in general.\footnote{Cyclic versions of Ng's RSFT are non-curved DGAs.} The $n - 1 > 1$ case requires analysis of high dimensional moduli spaces of holomorphic disks.
 Moreover RSFT disks may be multiply covered, further complicating the underlying analytical theory.

 Like the RSFT of \cite{Ekholm:Z2RSFT}, $\newRSFTA$ is designed to avoid these string topological degeneracies (and subsequent analytical difficulties) by only counting disks with multiple positive punctures when they touch distinct connected Legendrians.
-This is not so unnatural from a Floer or Morse theoretical perspective, where multiple Lagrangians or Morse functions are required to define product structures \cite{AS:Wrapped, BC:Bilinearized, Legout:Cthulu, AugSheaves, Schwarz:Morse}.
+This is not so unnatural from a Floer or Morse theoretical perspective, where multiple Lagrangians or Morse functions are required to define product structures \cite{AS:Wrapped, BC:Bilinearized, Legout:Cthulhu, AugSheaves, Schwarz:Morse}.
+Partitions of Legendrians also appear in the link gradings of \cite{Mishachev, AugSheaves}.
 String topology still plays an essential motivating role in defining the $\newRSFTA$ differential and its cobordism maps.